dmvassallo/EmbeddingScratchwork/README.md

 ### Continuous integration checks

-This repository run CI checks from several [GitHub Actions workflows](.github/workflows/).
+This repository runs CI checks from several [GitHub Actions workflows](.github/workflows/).
 Forks inherit these workflows, but they are not usually enabled automatically.
 They [can be enabled](https://github.com/github/docs/issues/15761) in a fork’s [“Actions”